Alessandro Valignano: Japan

 Valignano exercised his position as Visitor by overseeing all of the Jesuit missions in Asia from the major Portuguese port of Macau.
 He had a particular focus on Japan, however, and made three extended visits there in 1579–1583, 1590–1592 and 1598–1603.

 During his first visit in 1579, he wrote Il Cerimoniale per i Missionari del Giappone to set forth guidelines for Jesuits.
 In the writing, he mapped Jesuit hierarchy to that of Zen Buddhists even though he detested them.
 He claimed that, in order not to be despised by the Japanese, every Jesuit should behave according to the class to which he belonged.
 As a result, Jesuit fathers served daimyōs sumptuous dishes and walked around Nagasaki with armed Japanese servants.
-He had arrived accompanied by a sub-Saharan African servant named Yasuke, but Yasuke left him in 1581 to serve a daimyo.